awsdocs/amazon-personalize-developer-guide/doc_source/API_RS_GetRecommendations.md

  ** [filterValues](#API_RS_GetRecommendations_RequestSyntax) **   <a name="personalize-RS_GetRecommendations-request-filterValues"></a>
 The values to use when filtering recommendations\.
 For each placeholder parameter in your filter expression, provide the parameter name \(in matching case\) as a key and the filter value\(s\) as the corresponding value\.
 Separate multiple values for one parameter with a comma\.
 For filter expressions that use an `INCLUDE` element to include items, you must provide values for all parameters that are defined in the expression\.
 For filters with expressions that use an `EXCLUDE` element to exclude items, you can omit the `filter-values`\.In this case, Amazon Personalize doesn't use that portion of the expression to filter recommendations\.
-For more information, see [Filtering Recommendations](https://docs.aws.amazon.com/personalize/latest/dg/filter.html)\.
+For more information, see [Filtering recommendations and user segments](https://docs.aws.amazon.com/personalize/latest/dg/filter.html)\.
 Type: String to string map
 Map Entries: Maximum number of 25 items\.
 Key Length Constraints: Maximum length of 50\.